Tel: 020 8240 4053

 Anna Lise was awarded a prestigious National Teaching Fellowship in 2012 and is also a Senior Fellow of the Higher Education Academy.
 Anna Lise was a joint winner of the St Henry Walpole Prize for Teaching and Learning, awarded by St Mary’s, in December 2009 for an innovative approach to cross-curricular learning with PGCE students, and again in 2013 for an initiative to nurture resilience of students across a range of academic programmes.

 Anna Lise joined St Mary’s in 1998 as senior lecturer in education for modern languages.
 She completed her MA in Education (Leading Innovation and Change) in 2008 at the University of Surrey and her research project focused on specialist modern languages support for trainee teachers in primary schools.
 In 2016, Anna Lise completed a Doctorate in Education programme with Nottingham Trent University, focusing on resilience of early career teachers.
 She holds a coaching qualification from the Institute of Leadership and Management, and is a registered coach as part of the Department for Education’s initiative to encourage more women into school leadership.
-Particular interests include cross-curricular approaches to learning and teaching, mentoring of trainee teachers and the development of trainee teachers as reflective practitioners to enhance pupil learning.
+Particular interests include teacher wellbeing, mentoring of trainee teachers and the development of trainee teachers as reflective practitioners to enhance pupil learning.
 She has considerable experience as an external examiner for secondary ITT provision at a number of other universities.
 Anna Lise became a Professor of Education in May 2017.

 Previously, Anna Lise taught modern languages in schools in London and Surrey and was a Local Authority Advisory Teacher and Consultant for modern languages for several years.
 She has also written educational materials for 11-16 year olds learning French and German in schools.